 Inspired by the training she’s taken part in with ETP and the subsequent boost in income, Rebecca hopes to become a chef and open her own restaurant with the extra money she now makes from her tea crop.

 She’s also learnt how to provide balanced meals for her family.
 She says:

 “We learnt that to be healthy, you need to eat six food groups – protein, carbohydrates, vitamins, fruit, vegetables and fats.
 If you follow this diet, you will feel great.
 You’ll get vitamins from green vegetables, you won’t get anaemia and you’ll have more energy”.

 When offering tea farmers practical training, ETP also takes the opportunity to share information about healthy diets.
 Farmers develop the knowledge and skills to adopt a better diet and pass their own learning on to their children.

-To learn more about Farmer Field Schools and other key initiatives ETP runs in Malawi click here.
+To learn more about other key initiatives ETP runs in Malawi click here.

-All of this work is part of a life-changing programme called the Malawi Tea 2020 programme, which is helping to create a more competitive and sustainable Malawian Tea Industry.
-You can find out more about this ground-breaking initiative and who is involved here.
+All of this work is part of a life-changing programme called the Malawi Tea 2020 programme, which is helping to create a more competitive and sustainable Malawian Tea industry, where workers earn a living wage and farmers a living income.
+You can find out more about this transformational initiative and who is involved here.